 When a lawn is overgrown, you never know what could be hiding among the tall grass.
 The goal here is to ensure you won't damage your lawnmower while mowing, and also to make sure you'll be safe walking through your own lawn.

 While you're watering, note any areas on your lawn that are puddling with water and appear to be having trouble draining.
 You may also notice a drainage issue a couple of days later since the grass and dirt underneath will still be wet.
-Poke around these areas with a fork to aerate a bit and help with drainage.
+Poke around these areas with a fork to aerate your lawn a bit and help with drainage.

-If your grass is at a low enough height to mow on the highest setting without cutting more than 1/3 of the blades, go ahead and begin mowing.
+If your grass is at a low enough height to mow on the highest setting without cutting more than one-third of the blades, go ahead and begin mowing.
 Since the grass will still be fairly tall, we recommend mowing in smaller patches to give your mower a rest in between.
 Trying to tackle the whole lawn at this point may cause overheating or other damage to your mower.

-Also, as we noted prior, such vigorous trimming can be a shock to your lawn, so you may notice some areas that begin struggling to stay healthy after you trim.
+Also, as we noted prior, such vigorous trimming can be a shock to your lawn, so you may notice some areas that begin struggling to stay healthy after your initial trim.
 Get your lawn healthy again by reseeding in areas that are bare or discolored.
 Be sure to water generously after reseeding to get those seeds germinating.

-After you’ve trimmed back the tall grass, watered, removed all of the waste, and reseeded, it’s now time to set up a regular lawn maintenance schedule—and stick with it!
-This means, most importantly, regular mowing.
-The standard rule for your mowing routine is to cut tall and mow often.
+Step 1: Use the standard rule for your mowing routine, which is to cut tall and mow often.
 You want to avoid cutting more than one-third of your blades at a time so that the grass can establish strong roots.
-Also, be sure to mow in different directions to encourage upward growth.
-Additional required maintenance for your lawn will include weeding, watering, and fertilizing when necessary.

 - This low-maintenance, attractive ornamental grass adds instant curb appeal